 We provide services to families involved with the Department of Child Services (DCS) and Juvenile Probation to help maintain children in their homes (or foster homes) or safely reunify families.
 Community Based Services include case work, therapy services, parent aid and counseling, as well as 24/7 crisis intervention and advocacy.

 Trinity House is a group home for young men ages 14-21 with a focus on teaching and enhancing independent living skills and fostering resilience.
 Read more about Trinity House

 The Lutherwood Society is a circle of faithful friends and donors who have committed to serve as a consistent, stabilizing force for the services and programs of LCFS through ongoing philanthropic support, in order to ensure our organization's future as a ballast in the city of Indianapolis.
 Read more about the Lutherwood Society

-Spiritual Engagement, Education and Development: Since its founding days, Lutheran Child and Family Services has always placed a high priority on an additional component in the lives of the children: providing spiritual support, and helping the children with their relationship with God.
+Spiritual Engagement, Education and Development: since its founding days, Lutheran Child and Family Services has always placed a high priority on the spiritual component of the children's lives.
 Read more about SEED